 We defer internal-use software costs that benefit future years.
 These costs are amortized using the straight-line method over the expected life of the software, typically three to five years.
-"Other assets" in the Consolidated Balance Sheets includes \$4.1 million and \$4.6 million, respectively, of deferred software costs at December 31, 2020 and 2019.
-During the year ended December 31, 2020, we amortized \$1.9 million of deferred software costs.
-We amortized \$2.0 million of deferred software costs for both of the years ended December 31, 2019 and 2018.
+"Other assets" in the Consolidated Balance Sheets includes \$4.7 million and \$4.1 million, respectively, of deferred software costs at December 31, 2021 and 2020.
+We amortized \$1.7 million, \$1.9 million, and \$2.0 million of deferred software costs for the years ended December 31, 2021, 2020, and 2019, respectively.